futurecolors/django-future-url/README.rst

 Load the ``url`` tag from the ``future`` tag library to start using the new behavior.”

+The new library also drops support for the comma syntax for separating arguments to the url template tag.

+In Django 1.5, the old behavior will be replaced with the behavior provided by the future tag library.
+Existing templates be migrated to use the new syntax.

 .. _“In Django 1.5, the behavior of the url template tag will change”: https://docs.djangoproject.com/en/1.4/ref/templates/builtins/#url

 How it works